 Modifications are different in that they are changes to work expectations (e.g., only doing the even numbers in an assignment instead of all of them) or changes to content.
 I believe modifications can be really beneficial when setting work expectations, but they should be used sparingly because most content modifications lower grade-level expectations.
 This does not allow a student to access grade-level curriculum, which does not help them close the gap in their learning.

 Choosing accommodations or modifications for a student should be purposeful and thought driven.
 As a student ages and becomes more involved in their education, they should be an active participant in this portion of the process as well.
 Keep the strengths and needs along with the goals handy as this portion of the IEP is completed.

 Ensure IEP success

-Keeping the obstacles of the last year top of mind when working on IEPs this spring can help students—and their teams—succeed next year.
+Keeping the obstacles of the last few years top of mind when working on IEPs this spring can help students—and their teams—succeed next year.
 An IEP is a legal document written to ensure success, as well as an equitable learning experience.
 It needs to be reflective of the student’s strengths and need areas, with goals that set high expectations and allow for appropriate accommodations and modifications.